17451k/clade/docs/configuration.md

 ## Presets

-There is predefined set of options for the following projects that can be used in addition to user-defined configuration:
+There is a predefined set of options for the following projects that can be used in addition to the user-defined configuration:

 * Linux kernel (preset linux_kernel)
 * Busybox (preset busybox_linux)
-* Apache (presetsapache_linux)
+* Apache (preset apache_linux)

-If you want to execute Clade on one of these projects then it might be a *good idea* to use this presets, since they will definitely save you from having to deal with various problems and mess with the configuration:
+If you want to execute Clade on one of these projects, then it might be a *good idea* to use these presets, since they will definitely save you from having to deal with various problems and mess with the configuration:

 ``` shell